Lobelia is one of my favorite plants to grow each summer.

 Lobelia erinus (edging lobelia) is the type I have grown most often and produce these vibrant flowers.
 These are the ones you most often see in the garden centers.

-I’ve also tried the newer heat resistant lobelia and tend to stand up to the intense dead of summer heat quite well (I talk about the Techno Heat Lobelia in my post on Container Gardening Made Easy).
+I've also tried the newer heat resistant lobelia and tend to stand up to the intense mid-summer heat quite well (I talk about the Techno Heat Lobelia in my post on Container Gardening Made Easy).

 If you've not tried growing lobelia before, you really need to give it a go this summer.
 You won't regret it!